RomanDataScience/CA1-model/README.md

 The lowest-friction portable setup for this repo is:

 1. clone the repo on the target machine
+2. install conda environment manager
-2. create the conda or micromamba environment from `environment.yml`
+3. create the conda or micromamba environment from `environment.yml` (one-time install)
+4. activate the environment
-3. compile the NEURON mechanisms on that machine
+5. compile the NEURON mechanisms on that machine
-4. run the simulation scripts from the activated environment
+6. run the simulation scripts from the activated environment

 Example: